 The key changes:

-- speed up planning processes by allowing more facilities to be built without a development application as long as it complies with strict rules
+- allow more facilities to be built without a development application if they comply with strict rules

-- make it easier to understand that student housing is allowed on schools and tertiary institution campuses
+- make it easier to understand that student housing is allowed on school and tertiary campuses

-- address concerns about the impact of child-care centres in low density residential zones (R2 zones).
+- address concerns about amenity impacts of child care centres in low density residential zones (R2 zones).

-The changes are part of a larger NSW Government program to ensure faster delivery of government and infrastructure projects.
+The changes are part of a larger NSW Government program to speed up the delivery of infrastructure projects.